LBRYFoundation/website-tech/docs/partials/overview/lbrycrd.md

 LBRY uses a public, proof-of-work blockchain that is very similar to Bitcoin.
 The blockchain is the foundation of the protocol stack.

 The most salient feature of the LBRY blockchain is the association of a normalized string of characters (a "name") with a structured set of metadata.
-This coupling is called a [[claim]].
+This coupling is called a [claim](/glossary#claim).
 The content referenced by a claim can be accessed as a LBRY URL, e.g. [lbry://hellolbry](/playground?url=hellolbry).

 The LBRY blockchain stores names and metadata in a parallel [Merkle tree](/resources/claimtrie), separate from the tree used to store transaction data.
 This allows LBRY URLs to be trustfully resolved even without a full copy of the blockchain.